 Sessions have been led by composers and musicians, including John Corigliano, Maria Schneider, Stephen Sondheim and Michael Torke.
 Click here to see a complete list of NYYS Composition Guest Artists.
 Special thanks to ASCAP for their continued support of the Composition Program by hosting our composer workshop sessions.

 In addition to workshops, students have opportunities to work directly with musicians to have their compositions performed.

 Each year, students compose new works for various ensembles, such as a string quartet, woodwind quintet, percussion trio, or clarinet ensemble.
-Orchestration Reading is a unique opportunity for five students to compose original works for chamber orchestra, read by Alumni of the Carnegie Hall/Juilliard Academy performing side-by-side with the principal musicians of the New York Youth Symphony's Orchestra.
+Orchestration Reading is a unique opportunity for five students to compose original works for chamber orchestra, read by Declassified, composed of Alumni of the Carnegie Hall/Juilliard Academy, performing side-by-side with the principal musicians of the New York Youth Symphony's Orchestra.

 Composition Date Concert

 At the annual Composition Date concert, original student compositions are performed by members of the New York Youth Symphony's Orchestra, Chamber Music, Jazz, and Apprentice Conducting programs.

 Guest lecturers currently scheduled for the 2013/2014 season include: